YannickJadoul/Parselmouth/docs/index.rst

 Citing Parselmouth
 ------------------

-A `manuscript introducing Parselmouth <https://ai.vub.ac.be/~yajadoul/jadoul_introducing-parselmouth_a-python-interface-to-praat.pdf>`_ has been `published in the Journal of Phonetics <https://www.sciencedirect.com/science/article/pii/S0095447017301389>`_.
+A `manuscript introducing Parselmouth <https://ai.vub.ac.be/~yajadoul/jadoul_introducing-parselmouth_a-python-interface-to-praat.pdf>`_ (and `supplementary material <https://ai.vub.ac.be/~yajadoul/jadoul_introducing-parselmouth_a-python-interface-to-praat_supplementary-material.zip>`_) has been `published in the Journal of Phonetics <https://www.sciencedirect.com/science/article/pii/S0095447017301389>`_.
 Scientific work and publications can for now cite Parselmouth in the following way:

     Jadoul, Y., Thompson, B., & de Boer, B. (2018).
 Introducing Parselmouth: A Python interface to Praat. *Journal of Phonetics*, *71*, 1-15. https://doi.org/10.1016/j.wocn.2018.07.001